JasxnNg/Systems-Game/DEVLOG.md

 2024-01-10 7:19 PM More documentation
 Continued to document everything and try to trace through all of our code; LINE 41 code takes from where????
 Need to ask them about it

+2024-01-11 2:05 PM
+Working on sem.c to add new features to our beautiful project
 ```